Hey, Florida Homeowners!

 Can I use my own inspector?

-No. Once you have applied and been approved for your free wind-mitigation inspection, a licensed inspector will be assigned to you to complete the inspection of your home.
+No. Once you have applied and been approved for your free wind-mitigation inspection, a licensed inspector, contracted by the program will be assigned to you to complete inspections of your home.

 Can I choose my own contractor to complete the work on my house?